jasoncrev/blog/yemi-intro.md

 ---
-{
-  "author": "",
-  "avatar_url": "",
-  "link_preview_url": "",
-  "title": "Introducing Yemi",
+author:
+avatar_url:
+link_preview_url:
+title: Introducing Yemi
-  "subtitle": "A blogging platform designed for lovers of git and markdown", "published": "",
+subtitle: A blogging platform designed for lovers of git and markdown
-  "updated": "",
-  "seo_canonical": "",
+published:
+updated:
+seo_canonical:
-  "seo_description": "No need to setup a static site generator or server.
-We take care of the hosting, so you can start writing.", "seo_title": "A blogging platform designed for lovers of git and markdown" }
+seo_description: No need to setup a static site generator or server.
+We take care of the hosting, so you can start writing.
+seo_title: A blogging platform designed for lovers of git and markdown
 ---

 ## What's Yemi?